Another Mother for Peace

-Another Mother for Peace (AMP) is a grass-roots anti-war advocacy group founded in 1967 in opposition to the U.S. war in Vietnam.
+Another Mother for Peace (AMP) is a grassroots, anti-war advocacy group founded in 1967 in opposition to the Vietnam War.
 The association is "dedicated to eliminating the use of war as a means of solving disputes among nations, people and ideologies.
 To accomplish this, they seek to educate citizens to take an active role in opposing war and building peace."

 Origins

 The inspiration for Another Mother for Peace came out of a child's first birthday in 1967.
 Barbara Avedon, a former writer for The Donna Reed Show who would later co-create the series Cagney and Lacey, had invited friends to her southern California home to celebrate the birthday of her son, Josh.
 Opposed to U.S. military involvement in Vietnam, Avedon expressed her fear that she could be raising her son only to send him off to war.
 She and others present agreed that they wanted to take some action.

 On February 8, 1967, 15 women met in Avedon's living room to talk about ways they could work together to help bring an end to the war.
 "We wanted to... communicate our horror and disgust to our elected representatives in one concerted action," Avedon later wrote.
 "We were not 'bearded, sandaled youths,' 'wild-eyed radicals' or dyed in the wool 'old line freedom fighters' and we wanted the Congress to know that they were dealing with an awakening and enraged middle class."

 AMP's first action was a Mother's Day campaign in opposition to the Vietnam War.
 Their plan was to send then-President Lyndon B. Johnson and members of Congress Mother's Day cards expressing their yearning for peace.

 Los Angeles artist Lorraine Schneider donated the use of her illustration Primer for the Mother's Day peace cards.
 It depicts a sunflower on yellow background amid the slogan "War is not healthy for children and other living things."

 The Mother's Day card featured Schneider's sunflower design on the front.
 Inside was this text: